idaholab/moose/modules/fluid_properties/doc/content/source/userobjects/TabulatedFluidProperties.md

 ### Alternative variable sets

-Alternatively, from the input internal energy and volume TFP can determine various parameters (p,T,g,c,cp,cv,k, and mu from (v,e)).
+Alternatively, from the input internal energy and volume TFP can determine various parameters (p,T,g,c,cp,cv,k, and mu from (v,e) or (v,h)).
+There are also a few other fluid properties from other variable sets that can be determined (e(p,rho), T(p,rho), T(p,h), s(h,p)).

 We convert to (v,e) by creating (v,e) and (v,h) grids.
 The grids are created by filling points using volume[j]=_v_min + j * dv for specific volume and energy[j]=_e_min + j * de for j=0 to number of points.
-These grids are then filled and (p,T) data are matched to the grid points.
-The h and e grids use the same number of grid points.
+(p,T) data is then calculated by performing Newton's Method using NewtonInversion.C.
+Note that sometimes pressure and temperature values can be outside the user-defined range during this variable set inversion.
+When this is the case, the (p,T) values are replaced with their respective minimum and maximum values.

 The bounds are determined by the maximums and minimums of the input parameters.